AndreaEnricoFranzoni/pacs_23_24_challenge2/README.md

 Matrices can switch between uncompressed and compressed format.

 Uncompressed format: COOmap.
-Data are stored using `std::map`, where key is `std::array<std::size_t,2>`, the first element of the array referring to the row where an element is stored, the second one to the row, and value is `T`.
+Data are stored using `std::map`, where key is `std::array<std::size_t,2>`, the first element of the array referring to the row where an element is stored, the second one to the col, and value is `T`.
 Lexicographical ordering of the `std::array` handles row-wise storage, while a functor to handle the column-wise storage is passed in the other case, using `std::conditional`.

 Compressed format: CSR/CSC.
 Data are stored using three `std::vector`, storing values of type `T` for the vector concerning values storage, while of type `std::size_t` for the other two that handle indeces storaging.

 # Requirements
-Code exploits on `std::execution::par` whenever it is possible.
+Code exploits `std::execution::par` whenever it is possible.
 Linking `libttb` library is necessary.

 The PACs utility `Chrono.hpp` is used.
 Linking `libpacs.so` is also required.